 Is it me or does it seem that kids these days really have no appreciation for money?
 So many of us were raised by parents who struggled to provide the very basic provisions for us as children.
 Now that we’ve grown up, it’s only natural to want to provide a better quality of life for our own kids.
 Unfortunately, I think we may have caused our kids more damage than good by giving them so many things (things we wished we’d had as kids”.
 What I mean is that kid’s today seem to not understand the concept of “earning” what they have because many of us have just given them the things they want.
 Not earning it also tends to cause less appreciation for the item.
 I’m not here to judge – I’ve made these mistakes myself with my children!!
-But I’m trying to re-calibrate their thinking when it comes to wanting “stuff” and also to caring for the stuff they have.
+But I’m trying to recalibrate their thinking when it comes to wanting “stuff” and also to care for the stuff they have.
 So how do we raise money-conscious kids and still provide a better life for them?

 PIN ME FOR LATER!!

 This post contains affiliate links and I will be compensated if you make a purchase after clicking on any of my affiliate links.
 Don’t worry!
 You will not be charged extra for shopping through my links but you WILL help keep my beautiful Dobies (and humans) spoiled with treats and other goodies!
 Please see my full disclosure for more information on affiliate links here.

 It really is never too early to start teaching kids the importance of earning what they want in life.
 When they are toddlers, we teach them how to do many things like picking up their toys.
 I’ve always loved the idea of responsibility charts for this age group because it seems like a fun game to them.
 They don’t even realize they are learning!!
 The “payment” is usually their favorite toy or extra playtime or even a special treat.
 Regardless of what the payment is, they are learning that you get things when you “do” things.